If your Mac goes to sleep unexpectedly

 - Enhanced notifications from FaceTime, Messages, and other apps and services.

-- Bluetooth activity.
+- Activity from Bluetooth devices that are connected to your Mac.
 To prevent Bluetooth devices from waking your Mac, choose Apple menu > System Preferences, then click Bluetooth.
-Click the Advanced Button, then deselect "Allow Bluetooth devices to wake this computer."
+Click the Advanced Button, then deselect ”Allow Bluetooth devices to wake this computer.”

 If your Mac doesn't wake when you expect

 Your Mac might pause a few seconds before it wakes up.
 If it doesn't seem to wake at all, check for these possibilities: